suhank/zea-engine/docs/api/Math/Mat4.md

 <a name="Mat4+translation"></a>

 ### translation
 Getter for the translation of the matrix.
+Assumes the translation values are 12, 13, & 14.

 **Returns**: <code>[Vec3](api/Math\Vec3.md)</code> - - Returns the translation.
 <a name="Mat4+translation"></a>

 ### translation
 Setter for the translation of the matrix.
+Assumes the translation values are 12, 13, & 14.